 Another important point to keep in mind in terms of how much money you can expect as part of a Pension Sharing Order related to the timing of a valuation.
 In Scotland, unlike in England & Wales, your pension will be valued on the ‘date of separation’ and his, as mentioned above, will be restricted to the value of your pension that has accumulated over the course of your marriage/civil partnership.
 You needn't worry about trying to find out this information yourself.
 Your pension provider will be able to provide an accurate valuation in accordance with the relevant timings.

 What happens when the Order is granted?

 When the courts grant the Order, the pension entitlement due to you and your former spouse, known as the ‘pension credit’ can be transferred to a pension scheme that is able to accept the transfer.
 This is largely an administrative function and shouldn't be overly problematic.

 Pension sharing can be incredibly complex, not least because pensions in general and the rules around their application are difficult to understand.
 There are many restrictions that apply in the context of pension sharing arrangements i.e. state pension entitlement.
 There are also complexities around pension sharing when a couple has retired.
-If you are divorcing from your partner or ending a civil partnership and are looking for some advice on pension arrangements, it is important that you speak with a specialist divorce lawyer that has experience of navigating the different rules that apply to pensions in Scotland.
+If you are divorcing from your partner or ending a civil partnership and are looking for some advice on pension arrangements, it is important at you speak with a specialist divorce lawyer that has experience of navigating the different rules that apply to pensions in Scotland.

 The Glasgow Law Practice is a leading law firm providing pragmatic, accessible legal advice to clients.
 We have a team of highly adept family and divorce lawyers who are routinely sought out to assist in dealing with pension entitlement following termination of a relationship.
 Our lawyers appreciate that the prospect of having to deal with the technicalities of pension and family law is the last thing that clients want to be forced to deal with, especially while trying to adjust to ending their relationship with their partner.